 If the weed in a food item may also contain chocolate, the treatment is much more intense.
-Chocolate can induce increased heart rate, seizures and even death.
-Different treatments can require antiarrhythmics, anticonvulsants and iv fluids.
+Chocolate can induce increased heart rate, seizures, and even death.
+Different treatments can require antiarrhythmics, anticonvulsants, and iv fluids.

 Prevention of Weed Toxicity

-Ensure everybody in your household knows to keep any medications, drugs and weed out of reach of your dog.
+Ensure everybody in your household knows to keep any medications, drugs, and weed out of reach of your dog.
 It is the most critical step and the easiest way to ensure sure your dog remains safe.

 Your dog can eat a discarded joint placed on a side table and become high or ill.
 So everyone residing in or even visiting your house needs to realize the hazards and threats and be ready to take care to keep your French Bulldog protected.

-You may be able to recognize even slight differences in the behaviour of your dog.
+You may be able to recognize even slight differences in the behavior of your dog.
 That being said, if you reside with housemates and other individuals, they may not be quite as familiar with your Frenchie as you are.